ChilliCream/graphql-workshop/schema-stitching-with-hotchocolate/README.md

    ![Test Gateway](images/test-gateway-5.png)

-1. We also want to integrate the stock and shipping information to our product.
+1. We also want to integrate the stock and shipping information into our product.
 The inventory info is not an object that we want to integrate into our schema.
 We only want to grab one specific field from it.
-For this we will do a deep stitch.
+For this, we will do a deep stitch.
 Add the following snippet to your `Product` type in the `Stitching.graphql`

    ```graphql
    extend type Product {